The LAMSIG Committee

 Lucía is based in Ireland, where she works as the Director of Studies of EC Dublin.
 She is currently finishing his Cambridge International Certificate in Educational Leadership and has just started to undertake her MA in Professional Development in Language Education.

-Sandra Pitronaci is based in Sydney, Australia, where she is currently Director of Studies ILSC Sydney & University Pathways.
+Sandra Pitronaci is based in Sydney, Australia, where she is currently National Academic Director, ELICOS & Pathways, ILSC Education Group.
 She has worked in the education field for almost 20 years, initially as a high school teacher then as a university tutor.
 She later moved to English language teaching, tried her hand as a teacher trainer, and has spent the last 10 years in academic management.

 Sandra is passionate about making a positive contribution to the ELT sector, is an avid supporter of ELT communities of practice, and has been an IATEFL and LAMSIG member for the past 5 years.
 She is Convenor of the English Australia NSW Academic Managers Special Interest Group, serves on the Editorial Team of the English Australia Journal as Classroom Talk Editor, and alongside Gerhard, is an admin of the 2,000+ member Australian-New Zealand #AusELT Facebook group.